 Want to know more?
 Read How Negative Thoughts and Emotions Harm Your Body

 - Accepting only proven and observed facts as reality.
-If we don’t do well at something one day it doesn’t mean we are useless.
-We do hundreds of things in our lives that prove we are useful.
+If we don’t do well at something one day, it doesn’t mean we’re useless.
+We do hundreds of things in our lives that prove we’re useful.

-- Accepting only as valid propositions those that come from logic, without contradiction.
+- Accepting only as valid propositions that come from logic without contradiction.
 If we allow for contradiction, we’ll frustrate how we value our inner selves.

 - Being flexible and disposed to change our own ideas with new information.
 People must adopt a flexible and tolerant way of thinking that helps us feel better without creating obstacles for ourselves.

 - It’s unhealthy to judge with essential terms, but rather use terms for attitudes.
-It’s better to say “you’re acting crazy” than say “you’re crazy”.
+It’s better to say “You’re acting crazy” than “You’re crazy”.

-- It’s important to think about things from a perspective of probability and not blind certainty.
-“It will probably be hard but I will try” is undeniably different from “I can’t do it, I will never be able to”.
+- Also, it’s important to think about things from a perspective of probability and not blind certainty.
+“It’ll probably be hard but I’ll try” is undeniably different from “I can’t do it, I’ll never be able to”.

+You may realize you’re distorting the truth but nevertheless can’t change your way of seeing things.
 Try to determine what factors influence this and always look for alternative perspectives, even when you are very certain of what you think.
-Look for solutions, question the evidence and contrast your predictions with reality.
+Look for solutions, question the evidence, and contrast your predictions with reality.